herb-kuta-lge/meta-ros/README.md

     # Any other additions to the file go here.

-    # EXTRA_IMAGE_FEATURES is just one of the are many settings that can be placed in this file.
-You can find them all by
+    # EXTRA_IMAGE_FEATURES is just one of the many settings that can be placed in this file.
+You can find them all by searching
-    # searching https://www.yoctoproject.org/docs/2.6.2/mega-manual/mega-manual.html#ref-variables-glossary for "local.conf"
+    # https://www.yoctoproject.org/docs/2.6.2/mega-manual/mega-manual.html#ref-variables-glossary for "local.conf" (but note the
-    # (but note the comment above that DISTRO is not set in this file).
+    # comment above that DISTRO is not set in this file).

     # Uncomment to allow "root" to ssh into the device.
 Not needed for images with webOS OSE because it implicitly adds this
     # feature.